Monica Blom Johansson

 Job related achievement

 I have previously been working as a speech-language pathologist with persons with aphasia at geriatric as well as rehabilitation medicine wards.
 I defended my doctoral thesis “Aphasia and communication in everyday life” (see below) in 2012.
-I am head of the Speech-Language Pathology Program at the deparment of neuroscience.
+I am head of the Speech-Language Pathology Program at the Department of Public Health and Caring Sciences.

-At the Department of neuroscience, I teach about aphasia rehabilitation, qualitative research methods and supervises thesis’s (MSc in speech-language pathology).
+At the Department of Public Health and Caring Sciences, I teach about aphasia rehabilitation, qualitative research methods and supervises thesis’s (MSc in speech-language pathology) as well as PhD students.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.